 The previous SPAEN Annual Conferences were very well attended with over 90 participants from almost 25 countries covering patient advocates, medical experts/researchers and the health industry.
 For the sarcoma patient community the SPAEN conference is a valuable plattform with an opportunity to learn about advances and challenges in the treatment of sarcomas/GIST and to share experience and best practice.
-Registration for the 5th SPAEN Annual Conference this year is now open!
+For the 5th SPAEN Annual Conference again over 80 participants have registered.
 Read more...